-21. Either Party may terminate the Agreement for cause if the other Party has materially breached the Agreement and has failed to remedy such material breach within 30 days of the receipt of notice to the breaching Party from the non breaching Party or, in the event it is not reasonable that such material breach can be remedied in such 30 day period, has failed to take reasonable steps to remedy such material breach within such 30 day period.
-Should the Agreement be terminated for convenience by Buyer, Buyer shall pay PSI Energy for any and all costs and expenses incurred and commitments made in connection with the delivery of the Work, and any collection costs incurred for the recovery of such costs and expenses, including but not limited to attorneys’ fees and court costs.
+21. Either Party may terminate the Agreement for cause if the other Party has materially breached the Agreement and has failed to remedy such material breach within 30 days of the receipt of notice to the breaching Party from the non breaching Party or, in the event it is not reasonable that such material breach can be remedied in such 30-day period, has failed to take reasonable steps to remedy such material breach within such 30-day period.
+If Agreement is terminated for convenience by Buyer, Buyer shall pay PSI Energy for any and all costs and expenses incurred and commitments made in connection with the delivery of the Work, and any collection costs incurred for the recovery of such costs and expenses, including but not limited to attorneys’ fees and court costs.

-22. The Agreement shall be interpreted and construed under the laws of the State of Ohio.
+22. The Agreement shall be interpreted and construed under the laws of the state of Indiana.

 23. If any provision of the Agreement shall for any reason be held invalid or unenforceable, such invalidity or unenforceability shall not affect any other provision of the Agreement.

-24. The Agreement shall be the entire understanding and agreement between the Parties relating to the Work provided in accordance with this Agreement.
+24. The Agreement shall be the entire understanding and agreement between the Parties relating to the Work provided in accordance with the Agreement.
 No purchase order or other document provided by Buyer shall be part of the Agreement.
 No amendment, modification, or waiver of any provision of the Agreement shall be effective unless in writing and signed by both Parties.

 25. PSI Energy will not approve or accept returns or backcharges unless written authorization has been issued by PSI Energy.

-26. If a dispute arises between the Parties relating to this Agreement, the Parties agree to use the following Alternative Dispute Resolution (“ADR”) procedure prior to either Party pursuing other available remedies:
+26.1 If a dispute arises between the Parties relating to this Agreement, the Parties agree to use the following alternative dispute resolution (“ADR”) procedure prior to either Party pursuing other available remedies:

 A. A meeting shall be held promptly between the Parties, attended by individuals with decision-making authority regarding the dispute, to attempt in good faith to negotiate a resolution of the dispute.